 How can you make your website smooth to browse?

-Single Shop/Rent page
+Single purchase page

-The kind of category structure that’s right for your website depends on the field your business operates in.
+The kind of site structure that’s right for your website depends on the field your business operates in.
 One common category split, when it makes sense, is to have products separated by gender and age: men, women, kids, and so on.

 Businesses selling multiple different products within one larger product category likely benefit from having more specific subcategories.
 For example, a company selling or renting cameras can have categories like video cameras, action cameras, 360 cameras, DSLR cameras, and so on, instead of having everything listed under one general category.